 A large proportion of Charles’ litigation and arbitration practice involves international clients, disputes and/or jurisdictions or seats.
 Charles is very well versed in working with foreign counsel, expert witnesses of foreign law and conflicts of law issues.

-His experience covers mainland Europe, Russia, the Middle East, the Americas, the Caribbean (particularly the Turks & Caicos and the Commonwealth of The Bahamas) and Hong Kong and the Far East.
+Called to the Bar of the British Virgin Islands, his experience covers mainland Europe, Russia, the Middle East, the Americas, the Caribbean (particularly the Turks & Caicos and the Commonwealth of The Bahamas) and Hong Kong and the Far East.

 As well as advising, assisting and acting for parties involved in international disputes, he also acts as an expert on English law in foreign proceedings (eg the Russian Court of Appeal).